 Trim about 1⁄2" from the tops and bottoms of oranges; quarter oranges lengthwise.
 Bring 6 cups water to a boil in a 4-qt. saucepan; add oranges.
 Bring water back to a boil; drain.
 Repeat boiling process twice more with fresh water.
 Put oranges, 1 cup sugar, and 4 cups water into a 4-qt. saucepan over medium-high heat.
 Cook, stirring often, until sugar dissolves and orange rind can be easily pierced with a fork, about 30 minutes.
 Remove pan from heat and let cool to room temperature.

-2. Heat oven to 350°.
-Grease a 10" round cake pan with butter and dust with flour; line pan bottom with parchment paper cut to fit.
+Heat oven to 350°.
+Grease a 9" round cake pan with butter and dust with flour; line pan bottom with parchment paper cut to fit.
 Set pan aside.
-Whisk together flour, baking powder, and baking soda in a medium bowl and set aside.
+Whisk together flour, baking powder, baking soda, and kosher salt in a medium bowl and set aside.
 Remove orange quarters from syrup, remove and discard any seeds, and put oranges into the bowl of a food processor.
 Pulse until oranges form a chunky purée, 10 to 12 pulses.
 Add remaining sugar, reserved flour mixture, vanilla, and eggs and process until incorporated, about 2 minutes.
 Add olive oil; process until combined.
-Pour batter into prepared pan; bake until a toothpick inserted in center comes out clean, 40 to 45 minutes.
+Pour batter into prepared pan; bake until a toothpick inserted in center comes out clean, 35–40 minutes.
 Let cool for 30 minutes.